ibm-cloud-docs/vmwaresolutions/vmonic/eos-vmware-shared.md

 # End of Support for {{site.data.keyword.vm-shared}} deployments
 {: #eos-vmware-shared}

 {{site.data.keyword.vm-shared}} is no longer available for new deployments.
 Existing instances are supported until 15 January 2025.
-Ensure that you migrate all your {{site.data.keyword.vm-shared}} resources to [{{site.data.keyword.vmware-service_full}}](/docs/vmware-service) by 15 January 2025.
+Migrate all your {{site.data.keyword.vm-shared}} resources to [{{site.data.keyword.vmware-service_full}}](/docs/vmware-service) by 15 January 2025.
 {: deprecated}

 {{site.data.keyword.cloud_notm}} support for {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} will end on 15 January 2025.
 As stated in [End of Support for NSX-V instance deployments](/docs/vmwaresolutions?topic=vmwaresolutions-eos-nsx-v), IBM’s exclusive support extension for VMware® NSX-V will end on 15 January 2025.
  Because {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} uses NSX-V as the underlying networking software, it will no longer be supported.

 The upgraded replacement for {{site.data.keyword.vm-shared}} is {{site.data.keyword.vcf-aas-full}}, the next generation IBM-managed VMware Cloud Director offering.
 IBM® strongly recommends that you migrate your workloads to [{{site.data.keyword.vcf-aas}}](/docs/vmware-service).

 {{site.data.keyword.vcf-aas}} is based on VMware NSX-T software and is provided at near-identical [pricing](/docs/vmwaresolutions?topic=vmwaresolutions-eos-vmware-shared#eos-vmware-shared-pricing).
-As of December 2024, {{site.data.keyword.vcf-aas}} multitenant is available in 7 {{site.data.keyword.cloud_notm}} regions, with more regions being added periodically.
+As of December 2024, {{site.data.keyword.vcf-aas}} multitenant is available in 7 {{site.data.keyword.cloud_notm}} regions, and more regions are added periodically.

-As of 28 March 2024, new orders for {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} instances are no longer accepted.
-If you are an existing customer, you can continue to use your {{site.data.keyword.vm-shared}} deployments until 15 January 2025.
-However, IBM strongly recommends that you immediately assess your workloads and plan your migration to {{site.data.keyword.vcf-aas}}.
+As of 28 March 2024, new orders for {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} instances are not accepted.
+If you are an existing customer, you can continue to use your {{site.data.keyword.vm-shared}} deployments until 15 January 2025 after which access to workloads will end.
+IBM strongly recommends that you assess your workloads immediately and plan your migration to {{site.data.keyword.vcf-aas}}.

 {{site.data.keyword.cloud_notm}} offers secure, simple, and cost-effective onboarding and migration options: either self-service or assisted.
 For more information, see [Migrating from {{site.data.keyword.vm-shared}} to {{site.data.keyword.vcf-aas}}](/docs/vmwaresolutions?topic=vmwaresolutions-shared_migration).